What is Exposure Therapy?

 Do you accept insurance?

-I am not a provider for insurance panels.
+We are not a provider for insurance panels.
 Upon your request, a superbill will be provided which you can submit to your insurance company for possible reimbursement.
 There is no guarantee they will approve the superbill.
 You may want to call your insurance provider first to inquire about these benefits and whether you must meet a deductible before your benefits kick in.
-I am not responsible for follow up with the insurance.
+We are not responsible for follow up with the insurance.

 Is therapy confidential?